 LOG Formula in Excel

-Number: is a positive real number (should not be a 0) for which we want to calculate logarithm in excel
+Number: It is a positive real number (should not be a 0) for which we want to calculate the logarithm in Excel.

 How to Use the LOG Function in Excel?

-LOG in Excel is very simple and easy to use.
-Let us understand the working of the LOG function in Excel by some LOG Formula examples.
+The LOG function in Excel is very simple and easy to use.
+Let us understand the working of the LOG function in Excel by some LOG formula examples.

-The Logarithmic function is used for mathematical operations and is widely used in financial statistics.
+The logarithmic function is used for mathematical operations and is widely used in financial statistics.
 In business analytics, LOG in Excel is often used with other tools for regression analysis and plotting graphs for data representation.
-Logarithmic functions are used for graphical representation when the rate of change in the data increases or decreases quickly.
+For example, logarithmic functions are used for graphical representation when the data rate of change in the data increases or decreases quickly.

-For example, 45 = 1024, using the POWER function, we would write it as POWER(4,5) = 1024 now; if we nest this formula of POWER function inside the log function in Excel providing the base as 4, we will get the exponent which is passed as a second argument in the POWER function.
+For example, 45 = 1024, using the POWER function, we would write it as POWER(4,5) = 1024.
+If we nest this formula of the POWER function inside the LOG function in Excel, providing the base as 4, we will get the exponent, which is passed as a second argument in the POWER function.

 The output of the POWER function is passed as the first argument to the LOG function in Excel, and it further computes the result.

-LOG in Excel can be used in many ways; Logarithm helps to solve real-world problems.
+We can use the LOG function in Excel in many ways.
+First, the logarithm helps to solve real-world problems.
 For example, the magnitude of an Earthquake is calculated as the logarithm of the amplitude of the seismic waves generated.

 R=log10(A/A0)

-Where A is the measurement of the amplitude earthquake wave and A0 is the smallest amplitude recorded of seismic activity, so if we have the values of A and A0, we can easily calculate the magnitude of the Earthquake in Excel by the LOG formula:
+When A is the measurement of the amplitude of an earthquake wave, and A0 is the smallest amplitude recorded of seismic activity.
+If we have the values of A and A0, we can easily calculate the magnitude of the earthquake in Excel by the LOG formula:

 =LOG((A/A0),10)